 - 16. In early 2013, VimpelCom engaged UBS for the purpose of finding a purchaser for its debt and equity interests in Wind. - 17.
-By the fall of 2013, VimpelCom had financed Wind's capital purchases and operating expenses through shareholder loans that Wind could not repay.
-As a result of Wind's massive debts owed to VimpelCom, VimpelCom controlled the sale process for Wind despite only owning a minority voting interest in the company. - 18.
-In the fall of 2013 and winter of 2014, several parties, including Catalyst, expressed an interest in purchasing VimpelCom's interest in Wind. - 19.
-VimpelCom negotiated with numerous bidders in 2013, including Verizon Wireless, a U.S. wireless company, and Birch Hill, a private equity firm. - 20.
-In December 2013, Catalyst negotiated in earnest potential terms for a deal with VimpelCom to acquire its interest in Wind.
+At all material times, UBS was VimpelCom's agent for the purpose of finding a purchaser for VimpelCom's debt and equity interests in Wind and completing the transaction. - 18.
+17. By the fall of 2013, VimpelCom had financed Wind's capital purchases and operating expenses through shareholder loans that Wind could not repay.
+As a result of Wind's massive debts owed to VimpelCom, VimpelCom controlled the sale process for Wind despite only owning a minority voting interest in the company. - 19.
+18. In the fall of 2013 and winter of 2014, several parties, including Catalyst, expressed an interest in purchasing VimpelCom's interest in Wind. - 20.
+19. VimpelCom negotiated with numerous bidders in 2013, including Verizon Wireless, aU.S. wireless company, and Birch Hill, a private equity firm. - 21.
+20. In December 2013, Catalyst negotiated in earnest potential terms for a deal with VimpelCom to acquire its interest in Wind.
 On January 2, 2014, Catalyst delivered a letter of intent to VimpelCom whereby it offered to purchase Globalive Wireless Management Corp. for C\$550,000,000, all-cash on closing.
 VimpelCom did not accept Catalyst's offer.